Personalized Liver Transplant Care for Every Patient

-With the most experienced liver transplant program in the Midwest, the University of Chicago Medicine continues to lead the field in innovation, offering patients a leading-edge approach to transplantation, transplanting patients at a faster rate and with better waitlist survival rates than almost any other program in the country.
+With the most experienced liver transplant program in the Midwest, the University of Chicago Medicine continues to lead the field in innovation.
+We offer patients a leading-edge approach to transplantation, transplanting patients at a faster rate and with better waitlist survival rates than almost any other program in the country.
 Our seamless coordination means you can see several specialists in one visit and avoid frequent trips to the hospital.